snowflakedb/snowflake-sqlalchemy/DESCRIPTION.rst

 Release Notes
 -------------------------------------------------------------------------------

+- v1.3.5(Unreleased)

+   - Fixed a bug where insert with autoincrement failed due to incompatible column type affinity #124
+   - Fixed a bug when creating a column with sequence, default value was set incorrectly

 - v1.3.4(April 27,2022)

    - Fixed a bug where identifier max length was set to the wrong value and added relevant schema introspection